ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 These are described in more detail below.

 !!! tip
-    Lmod allows you to use the `ml` command.
+    Lmod allows you to use the `ml` shortcut command.
 Without any arguments, `ml` behaves like `module list`; when a module name is speciied to `ml`, `ml` behaves like `module load`.